alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 Although the JIF is a measure of the impact of a whole journal not individual articles, it is often used as a proxy for the prestige of the journal and impact of the articles and authors published in that journal.

+Citation for data

+The most mature emerging model for measuring the impact of data is one that is analogous to the publication and citation of literature, [ke2013vrd] although this model is not without its problems.
+A distinction is made between "small p" publishing where data is simply made available (e.g. as files on a website) without necessarily providing an associated framework for checking quality, ensuring re-usability and guaranteeing long-term access, and what is referred to as "capital P" Publishing.
+The latter seeks to establish processes for documenting, reviewing and citation, and making the data searchable and discoverable.
+Data can be published as "stand-alone" items or alongside a co-existing journal article.
+Data papers describe data in a factual way
+(rather than hypotheses and arguments based on the data).

+citation of data in this context; reference to DCC guide? stats made available by data repositories e.g. DataCite

 Microattribution, ?nanopublication.

 Introduction to measures of impact other than citations: page views, download rates, tweets and retweets, trackbacks (from blogs, etc.), tagging, social bookmarking.